The Berger’s research agenda for this decade focuses on

 Rural Poverty and Children’s Development

-Collaborators: Dr. Gary W. Evans, Cornell University.
+Collaborator: Dr. Gary W. Evans, Cornell University.

 Mindfulness and Health Behaviors